 Who is eligible for JobTrainer?

-To qualify for a free or low cost course under QLD JobTrainer you must be; a resident of Queensland, aged 17-24 years of age, currently unemployed (this includes people who are new to the workforce or need to re-skill because they lost their job), and receiving an income support payment (eg, JobSeeker, Austudy, Youth Allowance).
+To qualify for a free or low cost course under QLD JobTrainer you must be; a resident of Queensland, aged 17-24 years of age or currently unemployed (this includes people who are new to the workforce or need to re-skill because they lost their job) or receiving an income support payment (eg, JobSeeker, Austudy, Youth Allowance).